Should I make a fatal accident claim?

 3. Bereavement damages

-A bereavement award is a fixed amount of compensation paid to certain relatives of an individual who dies due to an accident caused by someone else.
+A bereavement award, known as a ‘statutory bereavement award’, is a set amount of money.
+It is paid to specific relatives of a person who dies in an accident caused by another person.

-In England and Wales, the amount for this award varies from time to time and is currently set at £15,120 under ‘The Damages for Bereavement (Variation of Sum) (England and Wales) Order 2020.’
+In England and Wales, the amount for this award changes over time.
+It is currently set at £15,120 by ‘The Damages for Bereavement (Variation of Sum) (England and Wales) Order 2020’.

 If multiple people are entitled to claim, the compensation is divided equally.